 Mission: The Safety Committee works to create and maintain a safe and healthy workplace and learning environment, as well as promote a culture of safety for our campus community.

 Safety Committee is responsible for curating safe practices for Independence Community College as a workplace and learning environment by prompting ideas and communication for safety improvements, reviewing incidents, leading trainings, recommending inspections, and evaluating safety focused work across the campus community.
 There are no Ex-officio positions and officers are elected.
 Volunteer members are desired from all areas of the college community including Academic Affairs, Athletics, Business Office, Enrollment and Retention, Human Resources, IT, Maintenance, Marketing, Student Affairs and Student Government with a particular interest in members to represent areas that handle hazardous materials and reporting.
-The committee sets quarterly meetings and may have additional meetings called by the Chair.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.